Anbulla Rajinikanth: Plot

 Rosy, a girl with a left arm paralysed and weak cardiac health, lives at an orphanage along with others that were given up by their parents due to disabilities or having no parents, or for other reasons.
 Having been disowned by her parents for untold reasons since her birth and her inability to be like other normal children attributes to her rudeness.
 She even ill-treats all her caretakers, which leads to hatefulness towards her by almost all other orphanage workers and orphan children, except Mother Superior, who heads the orphanage and is always kind to everyone regardless of their age.
 Lalitha arrives at the orphanage as a babysitter.
 She is assigned to take care of Rosy by Mother Superior.
 She, unlike any other caretakers, takes care of Rosy despite her rudeness and shows extra care for her like a real mother herself, which even surprises Mother Superior as the older caretakers gave up and sidelined when it came to taking care of Rosy, owing to her arrogance.

 It is informed that actor Rajinikanth would one day visit the orphanage as a guest to entertain children on a special occasion under the permission of Mother Superior, who sought to bring change to everyone in the orphanage.
 Rajinikanth arrives and distributes sweets to every child and staff kindly.
 But when Rosy's turn comes, she rudely disregards his gifts.
-While this infuriates everyone around, Rajinikanth imbibes ignominy caused by Rosy's behaviour since her is a child, and still continues being calm and positive.
-He announces that he will freely showcase his newly released film Annai Oru Aalayam.
+While this infuriates everyone around, Rajinikanth imbibes ignominy caused by Rosy's behaviour since she is a child, and continues being calm and positive.
+He announces that he will freely screen his newly released film Annai Oru Aalayam.
 Rosy, however, not only earns everyone's disgust for her actions, but on the inside also feels saddened that she herself did this, which even made her more grumpy.

 Later that night, Rosy avoids the film screening.
 However, she gets interested as she hears it over the window.
 After a glimpse of a few scenes of it from the window, she goes on to watch the whole film, wherein the protagonist saves a baby elephant from poachers and reunites it with its mother, displaying parental love, which affects Rosy in terms of sentiments that makes her want to apologise for her unkind acts.
 The next day, she displays a change, to everyone's awe.
 She apologises to Rajinikanth through a letter, saying that this film was the reason for her to change her perspective towards her nature, which Rajinikanth swiftly agrees to and replies to her, reciprocating his kindness.
 Having found herself to have become a bigger fan of Rajinikanth, Rosy obsesses about her favourite superstar.
 Mother Superior, happy on this change of Rosy, requests to Rajinikanth herself, to which he kindly obliges.